civol/HDLRuby/README.md

 The signals of the interface of signals are accessible from anywhere in a HDLRuby description.
 This is not the case for inner signals and instances: they are accessible only within the scope they are declared in.

 A scope is a region of the code where locally declared objects are accessible.
 Each system has its own scope that cannot be accessible from other part of an HDLRuby description.
-For example in the following code, signals `d` and `qb` as well as instance `dffI` cannot be accessed from outside system `div2`:
+For example, in the following code signals `d` and `qb` as well as instance `dffI` cannot be accessed from outside system `div2`:

 ```ruby
 system :div2 do